Degagelemming95/EruptionMC/README.md

 4. Run `mvn clean install` and locate to the `target` folder.

 ## Contributing
 This project is in its Alpha stage and contributions should be made to the main Geyser build at this time.
+Mian Geyser build can be found at https://geysermc.com

 ## Libraries Used:
 - [NukkitX Bedrock Protocol Library](https://github.com/NukkitX/Protocol)